jacobxperez/rams/README.md

 [Essentials](https://jacobxperez.github.io/essentials/) is a modular front-end framework for web designers.
-Unlike other monolith frameworks, Essentials provides a minimum set of *controlled variables* which allows for the creation of unique individual designs.
+Unlike other monolith frameworks, Essentials provides a minimum set of components, yet allows for the creation of unique individual designs.

 ## Getting Started